 Agile approach or service mindset?

-Agile methodologies and ITSM frameworks have become sensationally popular.
-While tech-facing parts of the business may align themselves with the Agile and ITIL guiding principles about being responsive and interaction focused, other functions may view agility more broadly.
+Agile methodologies and ITSM frameworks have become understandably popular.
+While technology-facing areas of the business may align themselves with the Agile and ITIL guiding principles of responsiveness and value-focused, other functions may view agility more broadly.
 They may see business agility as being able to leverage automation and self-service to liberate more time for those important personal contributions they can make to serve their internal or external customers.
-They may not have bought into the Agile manifesto or ITIL principles, but they do appreciate being able to do a good job, achieve more, stress less and scale more easily.
-That’s why we see Jira Service Management as playing a pivotal role across the corporation, not just at the IT front line.
+Some may not be familiar with the Agile manifesto or ITIL principles, but they do appreciate being able to do a good job, achieve more, stress less and scale more easily.
+That’s why we see Jira Service Management playing a pivotal role across the corporation, not just at the IT front line.

 At which stage is your company on the road to service maturity?
 Click here to view the infographic